-One of the reasons 12-step therapy is so effective is because it helps people to develop a support system.
+One of the reasons our addiction treatment programs in Danvers, MA are so effective is that it helps people to develop a support system.
 When people are struggling with addiction, they often feel isolated and alone.
 12-step therapy provides them with a group of people who understand what they are going through and can offer support and advice.

 Another reason 12-step therapy is effective is that it helps people to take responsibility for their recovery.
 In 12-step therapy, members are encouraged to work through the steps at their own pace.